The School for Good Mothers

-The School for Good Mothers is a 2022 debut novel by American writer Jessamine Chan.
+The School for Good Mothers is a 2022 debut novel by American writer Jessamine Chan, published by Simon & Schuster.
 The novel concerns a woman, Frida, who is sentenced to a period at an experimental facility intended to rehabilitate mothers accused of even minor parenting infractions.

 Writing and composition

 Chan began writing the novel in 2014.
 Chan was inspired to write about motherhood and parenting due to her anxiety over whether or not to have a child.
 Two articles published in The New Yorker, one by Rachel Aviv concerning a mother's experience with family courts, and a second by Margaret Talbot about an effort in Providence to close the "word gap", both informed Chan as she wrote the story.
 The novel includes a large cast of characters, and Chan found creating unique, full-fledged personalities for the mothers at the titular facility "quite challenging".
 Chan set portions of the novel in Philadelphia, where she lived before moving to Chicago during the COVID-19 pandemic.

 Chan and her agent, Kaffel Simonoff, revised the novel together before submitting it to publishers.